koleaby4/next_movie/README.md

 ## Application resilience to invalid / missing data

 Very often in the software development world, we have control over the data our application deals with.<br>
-`next_movie` is a little bit different in that it relies primarily on the data fetched from a number of 3rd party APIs.
+`Next_movie` is a little bit different in that it relies primarily on the data fetched from a number of 3rd party APIs.

 As the development of this project progressed, we've learned that there is a lot of inconsistent and missing data<br>
 in the responses we were receiving.
 A few examples to consider: